Military Doctrine to spell out India’s stand on use of anti-satellite weapons

 In this context, a high powered committee headed by Doval will also implement the decision of the CCS to create the post of a Chief of Defence Staff.
 The high powered committee will also frame the terms of references for the post.
 The panel has been given six weeks time to submit its report, highly placed sources tell OneIndia.

-The others part of the committee include, the defence secretary, cabinet secretary and the secretary, expenditure and COSC.
+The others part of the committee includes, the defence secretary, cabinet secretary and the secretary, expenditure and COSC.
 A letter to this effect has been submitted to Doval, by the Defence Ministry.

 Although it is not entirely clear, what will be the duties of the CDS, sources say that he would be tasked to coordinate between the three service chiefs in training, logistics, planning and procurements.

 To define the role, the Defence Secretary has been asked to give a report to the government by November.
-The CDS would have a five star rank, which would be above the four star rank of the three service chiefs.
+The CDS would have a five-star rank, which would be above the four-star rank of the three service chiefs.

-The other option is to have a four star rank for the CDS, but treat him as a first among equals to the three chiefs.
+The other option is to have a four-star rank for the CDS, but treat him as a first among equals to the three chiefs.

 The powers that would be vested would be crucial.
 In 2001, a group of ministers had recommended that the CDS should have administrative control and not operational control.